What is greenwashing and how do I spot it?

 A good rule of thumb when making any type of product or service claim is to ensure you're able to justify these claims using provable and repeatable research.

-For example, if your website professes to be "cleaner than 57% of web pages tested", then be sure to include a reference point so that a user is able to verify this information for themselves.
-For more technical claims, aim to back these up using international standards or accreditations used by reputable organisations where possible (ISO, Ecolabel, FSC for example).
+For example, if your website professes to be "cleaner than 57% of web pages tested", then be sure to include a reference point so that users can verify this information.
+For more technical claims, back these up using international standards or accreditations from reputable organisations where possible (ISO, Ecolabel, FSC for example).

 Over time, having a proven history of working from a reliable source of evidence helps you business appear far more trustworthy and establishes a more honest and long-lasting relationship with your customers.